work about resume contact

 Connecting Identity to Product

-Across the Waist Trainer, Strapped Body Spandex, and Detachable Body samples, the founders saw their brand come to life in a tangible way for the first time, and the vision finally felt real.
+I applied logo placements across the Waist Trainer, Strapped Body Spandex, and Detachable Body samples using raw product photography, bringing the brand to life on real product for the first time.

 The Body Form Products